In this article:

 |Chapter 5, Building Healthy Eating Patterns|

 The Dietary Guidelines have previously been intended for healthy Americans age 2 years old and older.
-However, Dietary Guidelines, 2010 are being released at a time of rising concern about the health of the American population.
+However, Dietary Guidelines, 2015-2020 address the rising concern about the health of the American population.
 Its recommendations accommodate the reality and concern that a large percentage of Americans are overweight or obese and/or are at risk of various chronic diseases.

 The Dietary Guidelines promote: